 Section #3.
 Chapter 6 is a brief discussion of the Messiah’s twice cleansing the Temple at the same time interval as when the future (Ezekiel’s) new Rosh HaShanah & Channukkah Festival of *Cleansing the Temple will occur (Nisan 1 and 7).

-Section #5.
-Chapters 8-19 is a twelve episode presentation that discusses some of the prophetic meanings of Messiah’s teaching on the “Five Barley Loaves and Two Fishes” that is connected to the Nisan 1-8 interval of time; which is the sacred interval of time that occurs “just before Pesach.”
+Section #4.
+Is a twelve part study on Messiah’s teaching on the “Five Barley Loaves and Two Fishes” that is connected to the Nisan 1-8 interval of time; which is the sacred interval of time that occurs “just before Pesach.”
 This teaching is found in the “Messiah in Yom HaBikkurim,” Chapter 94.

+Section #7.
+Chapter 8 is “words to the (elite religious leaders of the) Yehudim” which are the words of the Messiah that are mainly directed not at us, the common people of Israel, but is aimed specifically at our ancient and modern religious leaders (the Prushim rabbinate of the first century (CE) and their ultra-orthodox [past and modern] twenty-first century successors).

 Section #8.
-Chapter 22 is “words to the (elite religious leaders of the) Yehudim” which are the words of the Messiah that are mainly directed not at us, the common people of Israel, but is aimed specifically at our ancient and modern religious leaders (mainly at the Prushim rabbinate of the first century (CE) and their ultra-orthodox [past and modern] twenty-first century successors).

-Section #9.
-Chapter 23 is “words to the Jewish talmidin” which are the words of Messiah that are directed at those of us who are Yehudim; that is those of us who are the actual physical family of the Messiah; those of us who are descendants of fathers Abraham, Isaac, and Jacob.
+Chapter 9 is “words to the Jewish talmidin” (his Jewish followers); which are the words of Messiah that are directed at those of us who are Yehudim; that is those of us who are the actual physical family of the Messiah; those of us who are descendants of fathers Abraham, Isaac, and Jacob.

 There are three major festivals celebrated in the Golden Age of Israel:

 The future messianic kingdom of Adonai (our Father and our G-d) will reduce all of the Jewish festivals down to three (mandatory) festivals.
 The three new Shalosh Regalim (שלוש רגלים-royal festivals) of Messiah, Israel, and the International Commonwealth of Israel will be (cf. Ezekiel 45:18-25):

 Festival #1.
 The new Rosh HaShanah (II) & the new Chanukkah (II) initially will in their inauguration be observed at the same time as the dedication of the fourth temple and the installation of the Messiah as the High Priest, Prophet, and King of all of the nations, peoples, and families of the earth from Nisan 1-8; and, thereafter, the cleansing of the Temple will occur annually on Nisan 1 (first cleansing), and Nisan 7 (second cleansing).